 Mike Wojciechowski - Crisis Center Director

 Losing a job you’ve had for almost 30 years brings you face to face with the stark reality of having to start over.
 I’ve been there.
 But God has blessed me with the opportunity to use that experience to better understand what so many of our clients are facing when they come through our doors at CCM.

 There are people in crisis who feel alone and do not know where to turn for help.
 I want to help that person realize that they are not alone and that we are here to help them.

 I know that my God-given talents are being used to help people in our community – a community that has given so much to my family in many ways over the years.
 I have met so many wonderful people through this ministry that I would not have had the opportunity to had it not been for CCM.

-Sam Merchak, My Father's House Program Manager
+Sam Merchak, Case Manager

 Pam Smith, Director of Program Services

 My passion and love for all people and society compels me to give voice to those that are underserved/ unheard/disenfranchised by advocating for policies and creating programs needed to build strong families and communities.
 I enjoy teaching the skills that empower families to function in their environment and to have the best quality of life possible.